Finding Eigenvalues the Rupert Way: Boundary value problems

 where $\eta_j, \nu_j$ are their respective components. \end{mydef} \begin{remark} This scalar product is holomorphic for all $\lambda \in \Omega$, and the boundary value problem is formulated as follows: $u(\lambda,x)$ is an eigen function of the operator $\mathcal{L}$ for the eigenvalue $\lambda$ if and only if $u(\lambda,x)$ is a solution to $u_x = A(\lambda,x)u$ and

-\end{remark} A significant difference in this construction from the asymptotic system is that there are no dynamics to consider on the caps of the parameter sphere, and we will not be concerned with the eigenvalues of a limiting system.
-What is needed then is an analogue to the unstable bundle that will trace the dynamics and pick up winding when traversing the parameter sphere between $\tau = \mp 1$.
+\end{remark} A significant difference in this construction from the unbounded systems is that there are no dynamics to consider on the caps of the parameter sphere, and we will not be concerned with the eigenvalues of a limiting system.
+What is needed then is an analogue to the unstable bundle that will trace the dynamics and pick up winding while traversing the parameter sphere between $\tau = \mp 1$.
 One choice is the orthogonal compliment to the initial conditions, dimension $k$, and the manifold defined by their evolution.

 We need to show these subspaces, and their images under the flow, vary holomoprhically with respect to $\lambda \in \Omega$.
 With a holomorphic basis, we may construct a non-trivial vector bundle over M through which we can calculate the geometric phase with the determinant bundle. \begin{theorem} For a system of the form (\ref{eq:boundaryprob}) derived from the operator $\mathcal{L}$ there exists analytic choices of orthogonal bases for $\mathbb{C}^n$ such that